Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 ---
 ## Welcome to Zerui Cheng's homepage~

-  I’m a first-year M.S.E.
-(Master of Science in Engineering) student fortunately advised by [Prof. Pramod Viswanath](https://ece.princeton.edu/people/pramod-viswanath) at Princeton.
+  I’m a first-year graduate student fortunately advised by [Prof. Pramod Viswanath](https://ece.princeton.edu/people/pramod-viswanath) at Princeton.
 My current research lies in the intersection of AI and blockchains, the two technologies which I believe will have groundbreaking impact on shaping our future society, with two main goals: **"AI for Blockchains"** to energize today's blockchains with advances in AI, **"Blockchains for AI"** to bring fairness and transparency to the era of AI. <br/>

   Previously, I received B.Eng. in Computer Science from the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) at Tsinghua University.
 During undergrad, I was fortunate to be the recipient of [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html), Yao Class summa cum laude, and the Excellent Diploma Thesis Award.   <br/>